bastodian/Dimensions/DifferentialExpression-GO-Analysis/README.md

 Additional [documentation](http://trinityrnaseq.sourceforge.net/analysis/diff_expression_analysis.html) is provided through the Trinity sourceforge repository.

-The following is an example of how the necessary count files were generated.
+The following is an example of how the necessary count files were generated and how the edgeR analysis was performed.

 ```bash
 # Move to the appropriate directory